davidjgoss/davidjgoss.co/blog/better-pull-requests.md

 For example, you might be doing some [preparatory refactoring](https://martinfowler.com/articles/preparatory-refactoring-example.html) to lay the groundwork for your new functionality, or bolstering test coverage of existing behaviour to give you the confidence to start making changes.
 Both are good candidates for a pull request in their own right.

 Once you get into actually adding your new functionality, keep to this mantra of small and incremental changes.
 Try working from the outside in --- starting with the UI or the API entry point, stubbing the next layer in as you go, and using feature flags to keep it hidden until it's ready.
 As well as preventing you from drifting off the mainline and/or doing too-big pull requests, this approach gives you a chance to tag expert reviewers when working in their area, without dragging in too many people at a time.

-### Tell the story with your commits (sometimes)

-If you _do_ end up with something a bit big, it can be hard for reviewers to know where to start with a big diff.

-This is where your commits can be really helpful and tell a lot of the story for you.
-However, this does depend on having a sequence of commits that form a coherent narrative.
-This sounds like a lot of effort, but you don't have to obsess about as you go along; it's a by-product of committing frequently.

-By frequently, I don't mean daily or hourly, I mean with _every change_ you make, in a tight loop of "compile, test, commit"[^compiletestcommit].
-By the time you're ready to open your pull request, you'll have a list of commits that is probably too granular and a bit messy, but you can use [interactive rebase](https://tgvashworth.com/2014/02/24/rebase-you-interactively-for-great-good.html) to clean up and consolidate[^moarrebase] into something that's useful for a reviewer to follow.

-[^compiletestcommit]: There are [variations](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864), but you get the idea.

-[^moarrebase]: That post by Tom Ashworth includes a great tutorial of using interactive rebase to edit each commit in detail, but mostly I find that a mixture of `fixup` and `reword` is enough to get my commits in shape for review.

 ### Housekeeping